Baseball field: Grass line

-In artificial turf stadiums, infield dirt was originally only placed in three five-sided areas around the bases and in two circles around the pitcher's and batting areas, which are referred to as "sliding pits".
+In artificial turf stadiums, infield dirt was originally only placed in three five-sided areas around the bases and in two circles around the pitcher's and batting areas, which are referred to as "cut outs".
 In this configuration, the "grass line" is usually designated with a white arc.
 This setup first appeared at Cincinnati's Riverfront Stadium upon its opening in 1970.
 Among Major League Baseball fields, Rogers Centre was the last stadium to maintain this type of configuration and was reconfigured with a full dirt infield starting in the 2016 MLB season.

 In some college baseball parks with artificial turf fields, the entire field (along with possibly the pitcher's mound) is made up of turf, with parts of the field mainly containing dirt instead merely being clay-colored turf.

 Outfield

 The outfield is made from thick grass or artificial turf.
 It is where the outfielders play.
 The positions to play in the outfield are left, center, and right field (named in relation to the batter's position; thus left field is beyond third base and right field is beyond first base).
 Outfields vary in size and shape depending on the overall size and shape of the playing field.
 The outfield stretches from the infield to the outfield wall and it contains the warning track.
 Outfields especially vary from Little League to major league fields.
 Little League outfields vary more in size than Major League outfields.
 Outfields often differ from infields in the specific type of grass used, but most major league outfields are grass.